JOB ROLE: PRACTITIONER/TEAM LEADER

 - Give assistance/support to enable residents to achieve physical comfort

-- To assist the Team Leader in the care of residents requiring palliative care
+- Assist the Registered Nurse in the care of residents requiring palliative care

-- To assist the Team Leader with the after care of a deceased person
+- Assist the Registered Nurse with the after care of a deceased person

-- To assist the Team Leader to provide care and support to residents with special support needs e.g. dementia; challenging behaviour etc
+- Provide care and support to residents with special support needs e.g. dementia; behaviour which challenges etc

-- To assist the Team Leader in the administration of medication in accordance with best practice guidelines.
+- Assist the Registered Nurse in the administration of medication in accordance with best practice guidelines.
 Ensuring accurate recording; ordering and recording of delivery; monitor any side effects and monitor any services users who choose to self-medicate

-- To be aware of health and safety issues, in particular the need to wear personal protective equipment etc and to observe the Food Handling Regulations, Infection Control Policies and safe Moving and Handling
+- Be aware of health and safety issues, the need to wear support protective equipment etc and to observe the Food Handling Regulations, Infection Control Policies and safe Moving and Handling

 COMMUNICATION & LIAISON

-- To encourage the involvement and participation of residents in decision making within the Care Home.
+- Encourage the involvement and participation of residents in decision making within the Care Home.

-- To record changes in health and well being and significant events in the appropriate section of the Personal Plan.
+- Record changes in health and well being and significant events in the appropriate section of the Support Plan.

-- In conjunction with the Care assistants assist the Team Leader in working with Physicians and Community Medical Staff to ensure the health and physical needs of residents are met.
+- In conjunction with the Support Workers assist the Registered Nurse in working with Care Home Team and visiting health professionals to ensure the health and physical needs of residents are met.

-- To assist the Team Leader in enabling residents to maintain contacts in potentially isolating situations, e.g. due to poor mobility, communication problems due to a stroke, assistance with letter writing
+- Assist the Registered Nurse in enabling residents to maintain contacts in potentially isolating situations, e.g. due to poor mobility, communication problems due to a stroke, assistance with letter writing

-- To adhere to policies and guidelines around Adult Protection and to report concerns immediately to the Team Leader/Manager
+- Adhere to policies and guidelines around Adult Protection and to report concerns immediately to the Registered Nurse/Manager

-- To have awareness for security and to offer assistance to visitors entering the unit.
+- Have awareness for security and to offer assistance to visitors entering the unit.

-- To report as required and follow the Missing Persons Procedure
+- Report as required and follow the Missing Persons Procedure

-- To participate in staff meetings, briefings, development and training events
+- Participate in staff meetings, briefings, development and training events

-- To adhere to the standards of practice set out in the S.S.S.C Codes of Conduct
+- Adhere to the standards of practice set out in the S.S.S.C Codes of Conduct

 SUPERVISION AND MANAGEMENT OF PEOPLE

-- Post holder will be expected to support social care assistants, students and volunteers.
+- Post holder will be expected to support students and volunteers.

 CREATIVITY AND INNOVATION

-- To contribute to the development or social activities and entertainment programmes for residents
+- Working in conjunction with the Activities team contribute to the development of social and entertainment programmes for residents.

-- To be flexible in meeting the changing needs of residents, including the ability to adapt to changing policies in the working environment
+- Be flexible in meeting the changing needs of residents, including the ability to adapt to changing policies in the working environment

-- Consider ways to communicate effectively with residents with communication difficulties.
+- Consider ways to communicate effectively with people with communication difficulties and ensure that this is shared with colleagues

 CONTACTS AND RELATIONSHIPS